©️ “Energy act” Small Fry in Oil (1973), Up Helly Aa Committee Archive, accessed 2024.

 More information & tickets

-Your Water Our Water | Group Exhibition at DELPHI Art Space, Freiburg im Breisgau, DE, Art Quarter Budapest, HU & U10 Art Space Belgrade, RS (27.04 - 28.12.2024)
+Your Water Our Water | A Group Exhibition at DELPHI Art Space, Freiburg im Breisgau, DE, Art Quarter Budapest, HU & U10 Art Space Belgrade, RS (27.04 - 28.12.2024)

 Deep Time Agency has been selected as one of the participating artists in the Your Water Our Water exhibition cycle, taking place throughout 2024 in three art spaces along the Donau river.